dietza/dietza/README.md

 - 👩🏼‍🎓.
 I earned my bachelor's degree in Fine Visual Art with a minor in Traditional Eastern Arts from Naropa University in Boulder, CO.

 - 🧠.
-I’m excited to be learning: MongoDB, TypeScript, AWS and so much more!
+I’m excited to be learning about: MongoDB, TypeScript, Docker and so much more!

 - ⌨️.
 My kind of code is: